Hu-Wenchao/leetcode/README.md

 # leetcodeSolutions
-Solutions to leetcode problems in python and cpp.
+Solutions to leetcode problems in python.